From motifs to L\'evy flights: Modeling urban mobility in Bogot\'a's public transport system: Conclusions

 \section{Conclusions}

 In this study, we analyzed the behavior of public transport users in Bogotá, identifying the main mobility patterns, particularly recurrent travel routines with their associated schedules and high-frequency zones.
-By employing motifs, we characterized different types of trajectories, showing that, due to the nature of the system, displacements are not limited to simple round trips but often involve more than two journeys.
-This approach enabled the construction of a more precise OD matrix, whose results provide a more comprehensive perspective on system usage.
-The consistency of this method was validated through the Jensen–Shannon divergence, demonstrating the relevance of the proposed approach for analyzing urban mobility. \\[2mm] From this OD matrix, built solely from entry records, we identified a relationship between transition probabilities and the geographical distance between zones $i$ and $j$.
-This finding allowed us to model user displacements through Lévy flights, further supported by Monte Carlo simulations.
-The estimated values of $\gamma$ remained stable across semesters, indicating the robustness of the system despite internal changes.
-Altogether, these results provide a solid framework for the study of urban mobility and the dynamics of public transportation in the city. \\[2mm] Our findings contribute to a better understanding of the complexity of Bogotá's multimodal transport system by offering a more accurate representation of human movements based on motifs.
-Furthermore, the characterization of displacements through Lévy flights represents an innovative contribution in the local context, as it enables a more detailed description of user mobility dynamics.
+By employing motifs, we characterized the intermediate structure of daily trajectories, showing that users often perform sequences involving more than two observed entries.
+Although the entry-only nature of the data prevents us from identifying the final destination, and therefore a return to the initial zone cannot be ruled out, these motifs reveal that daily mobility is not restricted to a simple two-step pattern such as home $\to$ work $\to$ home, but typically includes multiple stops across different zones.
+Incorporating these multi-step patterns enables a more accurate reconstruction of user movements than methods based solely on successive pairs of validations, thereby improving the resolution of the OD matrix.
+This approach yielded an OD representation whose consistency was validated through the Jensen--Shannon divergence, demonstrating the relevance of the proposed methodology for analyzing urban mobility. \\[2mm] From the OD matrix constructed solely from entry records, we identify a clear relationship between transition probabilities and the geographical distance separating zones $i$ and $j$.
+This observation enables a modeling of user displacements in terms of Lévy flight dynamics, a description that is further supported by Monte Carlo simulations.
+The estimated values of $\gamma^\star$ remain stable across different temporal windows used to construct the OD matrices, indicating the robustness of the mobility patterns despite internal variations in the system.
+Taken together, these results provide a consistent and quantitative framework for studying urban mobility and the dynamics of public transportation in the city. \\[2mm] Our findings contribute to a deeper understanding of the complexity of Bogotá’s multimodal transport system by offering a more accurate representation of human movements based on motifs.
+Furthermore, the characterization of displacements through Lévy flights represents an innovative contribution in the local context, enabling a detailed description of user mobility dynamics.
 Consequently, this work provides valuable tools both for optimizing public transportation planning and for conducting comparative analyses with other mobility systems, whether similar or distinct. \\[2mm] Nevertheless, the study is limited by the methodology adopted for constructing OD matrices, which relies exclusively on user access validation records.
 This limitation opens opportunities for exploring alternative approaches to OD matrix generation.
 Finally, the results highlight the research potential of cities with less developed public transportation infrastructure, such as Bogotá, encouraging future studies aimed at deepening our understanding of these dynamics and contrasting them with those of major modern urban centers.